If you are renting or thinking of renting a privately owned property, the Private Sector Housing team can advise you on:

 Council Tax Reduction

-The application will be assessed by taking into account your income and capital.
 The amount of reduction that you may receive will depend on your circumstances and how much Council Tax you pay.
 For further information and advice, visit our website for the online entitlement calculator and application form.

 Discretionary Housing Payment (DHP)

 The amount awarded for the housing element of Universal Credit may not always cover the full rent, that you need to pay.
 If you are struggling to pay the rent and in need of temporary help, DHP could be available to cover the shortfall between your benefits and rent.
+Each application is considered on its own individual circumstances, and in particular the effect the shortfall in the housing element of Universal Credit would have on the household.
+For further information and the application form, visit our benefits section.

 Looking for privately rented accommodation